 Instances where this happens include involuntary loss of job, a shift in the time-sharing agreement, or a parent makes less or more income than when the amount was decided upon.
 Other reasons include when a parent has another child with a different partner, or if a parent gets sent to jail.

-The child support process can be a difficult one, but one that can be aided by the help of a divorce attorney.
+The child support process can be a difficult one, but one that can be aided by the help of an attorney.
 There are many aspects of a marriage that must be decided, including child custody, marital property, and alimony.
-Working with a divorce attorney is a way to make the process smoother.
-If you’re considering divorce, you should also consider a divorce attorney like the ones at Law Offices of Korol and Velen, Certified Family Law Specialists.
+Working with an attorney is a way to make the process smoother.
+If you’re considering divorce, you should also consider an attorney like the ones at Law Offices of Korol and Velen, Certified Family Law Specialists.